alexxxmf/neural-networks/README.md

 There are many terms related to data ​preprocessing​: standardization, scaling, variance scaling, mean removal (as mentioned above), non-linear transformations, scaling to outliers, etc., but they are out of the scope of this book.
 We’re only going to scale data to a range by simply dividing all of the numbers by the maximum of their absolute values.
 For the example of an image that consists of numbers in the range between ​0​ and ​255​, we divide the whole dataset by ​255​ and return data in the range from ​0​ to ​1.​ We can also subtract ​127.5​ (to get a range from ​-127.5​ to 127.5)​ and divide by 127.5, returning data in the range from -1 to 1.
 It is usually fine to scale datasets that consist of larger numbers than the training data using a scaler prepared on the training data. **If the resulting numbers are slightly outside of the ​-1​ to ​1​ range, it does not affect validation or testing negatively**, since we do not train on these data.

+Large weights might indicate that a neuron is attempting to memorize a data element; generally, it is believed that it would be better to have many neurons contributing to a model’s output, rather than a select few

+### This worth to revisit

+- Softmax + Closs Entropy derivative
+- Optimizers, particularly the moving averages and momentums and how they are infered